The Holy Spirit will not work with our hypocrisy and self-righteousness

 But tragically, sometimes Christ’s headship is emphasized as a doctrine but the reality falls into man’s control with seemingly good intentions.

-When matters are decided by a certain form of teaching, a certain format in the name of order, or a certain individual’s authority, the Holy Spirit is denied of His absolute authority.
-Strict practice of certain correct doctrines may reduce the apparent manifestations of the flesh, but the hidden hypocrisy and self-righteousness find more room to grow under the cloak of teaching and doctrines.
+When matters are decided by a certain form of teaching, a certain format in the name of order, or a certain individual’s authority, the Holy Spirit is denied His absolute authority.
+The strict practice of certain correct doctrines may reduce the apparent manifestations of the flesh, but the hidden hypocrisy and self-righteousness find more room to grow under the cloak of teaching and doctrines.

 That is the essence of religion, not faith.

 Christ’s headship is realized in the reality of the Holy Spirit working in the body according to His prerogative only.
-A mere emphasis of a doctrine of of Christ’s headship does not produce that reality, no matter how correct and the spiritual the emphasis may seem to be.
+A mere emphasis on a doctrine of Christ’s headship does not produce that reality, no matter how correct and spiritual the emphasis may seem to be.

 When an assembly is under the power of the Holy Spirit acting in His prerogative, the headship of Christ is a reality without brandishing any spiritual banners.
 All forms of flesh are dead, and the resurrection life thrives.